bresilla/presentation_work/mywork.md

 3. Classification
 4. Feature detection and matching

+There are two kind of very distinctive operations in image processing:

 - Point operators

-  ​	- Pixel by pixel operator, be that: addition, subtraction, multiplication, division and so on

   - Pixel transformation
   - Color transformation